Pitcairn Island

-Pitcairn Island is the only inhabited island of the Pitcairn Islands, of which many inhabitants are descendants of mutineers of HMS Bounty.
+Pitcairn Island is the only inhabited island of the Pitcairn Islands, in the southern Pacific Ocean, of which many of the 40 inhabitants are descendants of mutineers of HMS Bounty.

 Geography

 The island is of volcanic origin, with a rugged cliff coastline.
 Unlike many other South Pacific islands, it is not surrounded by coral reefs that protect the coast.
 The only access to the island is via a small pier on Bounty Bay.
 Adamstown is the sole settlement.